-Logistics play crucial role in the sustainability movement
+Logistics play a crucial role in the sustainability movement

 Sustainability is a key theme of our time, but a crucial element in the greener movement is to be found in the logistics department according to an international study.

-A large international study by Coyote Logistics, a leading global third-party logistics, revealed that 81% of companies are focusing more on sustainability today than they did three years ago, and that their supply chains are playing a crucial role in these efforts by owning sustainable initiatives across their networks.
+A large international study by Coyote Logistics, a leading global third-party logistic provider, revealed that 81 percent of companies are focusing more on sustainability today than they did three years ago, and that their supply chains are playing a crucial role in these efforts by owning sustainable initiatives across their networks.

-“Without a commitment to supply chain sustainability, companies will not be able to compete in the years to come,” was an assertion by the international study.
+“Without a commitment to supply chain sustainability, companies will not be able to compete in the years to come,” was an assertion from the international study.

 The green buying habits